pat/thinking-sphinx/installing_thinking_sphinx/ts3.md

   :ref    => 'cb45e1b1bf'
 {% endhighlight %}

-At the time of writing this, Rails 4 is supported by Thinking Sphinx releases from 3.0.2 or newer.
+At the time of writing this, Rails 4 is supported by Thinking Sphinx releases from 3.0.2 or newer, and Rails 5 is supported by TS v3.3.0 onwards

 ### Using Thinking Sphinx with Unicorn